da-the-dev/connect2discord/README.md

 To stop, press `Ctrl+C` in the terminal.

 ### Why do `/docs` suck so much?
-Those `.md`'s with crazy maniacs' rambles are not as much as documentaion, but more so the real life [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+Those `.md`'s with crazy maniacs' rambles are not as much as documentation, but more so the real life [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 I use these files to describe the problem I'm having at the moment, which helps me to come up with a solution.
-I write things down so I don't forget anything.
-Plus I want to practice touch typing.
+I write things down, so I don't forget anything.
+Plus, I want to practice touch typing.

 #### TODO:
 - [ ] Add info about login link in the README.md
 - [x] Define what the project is supposed to do functionality-wise
 - [x] Look into the "nano" npm package and why it doesn't work in the browser.
-		*It just isn't built to support usage in browsers*
+		*It just isn't built to support usage in browsers.*
-- [x] Figure out how to omit fields in Rust's structs *You cannot*
+- [x] Figure out how to omit fields in Rust's structs *You cannot.*